This post may contain affiliate links. Read full disclosure.

 If you enjoy eating scrumptious classic lemon bars, you’re going to love this delicious recipe!
 It starts with a beautiful buttery shortbread crust that’s filled with sweet, slightly tart lemony goodness.
 This bakery-style dessert is very easy to make and tastes 10 times better than a boxed lemon bar mix.
-Last week my good friend Mike requested that I make classic lemon bars and post up the recipe.
+Last week my good friend Mike requested that I make a batch of yummy lemon squares and post up the recipe.
 So here it is!

 This traditional dessert is just like the ones you’ll see displayed on cake stands under large glass domes at bakeries, coffee houses and diners.
 Below are all the ingredients you’ll need to make the shortbread crust and lemon filling for classic lemon bars.
 You might already have most of these ingredients in your pantry.
 It’s also helpful to have a 9X13 bar pan or cookie sheet, and some parchment paper.